stefanprobst/next-mdx/README.md

 ## YAML Frontmatter

-The mdx webpack loader supports exporting metadata as a named export from an `.mdx` file: `export const meta { title: 'Home Page' }`.
+The mdx webpack loader supports exporting metadata as a named export from an `.mdx` file: `export const metadata { title: 'Home Page' }`.
 One common convention in plain markdown files has been to export metadata in a YAML section at the top of an `.md` file.
 This plugin adds that (following the [official example](https://mdxjs.com/guides/custom-loader#custom-loader)).

 ## How to use